Comparison — data as of August 2026

 Savebase pulls in your existing saved folders.
 Raindrop starts from zero.

 Raindrop saves whatever URL you're currently looking at.
 That works for articles, but your years of saved Instagram posts and TikTok favorites stay locked inside each app.
-Savebase connects to the platforms themselves — one click grabs your entire saved folder from Instagram, Facebook, Threads, or TikTok, and new saves sync in real time as you tap the save button inside each app.
+Savebase connects to 11 platforms directly — one click grabs your entire saved folder from Instagram, Facebook, Threads, or TikTok, and new saves sync in real time as you tap the save button inside each app.

 When a post gets deleted, what happens to your bookmark?

 This is the part most people learn the hard way.
 A bookmark is a pointer — if the creator deletes the reel or the account goes private, a saved link points at nothing.
-Savebase's Permanent Media Backup stores the actual images and videos in your own private storage space, behind signed URLs only you can access.
+For Instagram, Threads, TikTok, and Facebook saves specifically, Savebase's Permanent Media Backup (available on paid plans, with your consent) stores the actual images and videos in your own private storage space, behind signed URLs only you can access.
 Raindrop's Pro plan keeps page snapshots of articles, which is genuinely useful, but it doesn't archive video from social platforms.

 Both organize well — they just organize different things